israrkhan-cys/simfs/README.md

 ```

 ### Try it Yourself
-### You can compile it using the bash script it built with it it is simple than longs cammands
+### You can compile it using the bash script with it it is much simpler to use.
 ```bash
 # Clone and build
 git clone https://github.com/israrkhan-cys/simfs.git